jsr6720/goodreads-csv-to-md/posts/2018-12-14-the-danish-way-of-parenting.md

 ## My Review 4/5

+### Date Read
+2018/12/14

+### Date Added
+2018/12/23

-There are better parenting guides.
+My Thoughts: There are better parenting guides.
 There are better child development books.
 But you'd be hard pressed to find a more concise collection of parenting ideas for happiness. <br/><br/>Of course happy families are all alike.
 And unhappy ones each in their own way.

 ---